Essential oil extraction processes for aromatherapy.

 Other Distillation Methods

 Hydro distillation is similar to steam distillation.
 The only difference is that instead of introducing the heat from the bottom and up through the still, as happens in steam distillation, the heat passes into the still from the top.
 It's cooled from below, which makes collection of the essential oils easier.
-This method actually results in a higher yield of essential oils because less steam and consequently less processing time are involved.
+This method usually results in a higher yield of essential oils because less steam, and consequently less processing time, are involved.

 There is also a water/steam combination distillation method, in which the plant material is submerged into heated water and steam is forced through the water, opening the pockets containing the aroma molecules.
 When cooled, the essential oils condense and are collected as described above.